mahmoud/calver/entries/users.md

 [overview]: /overview.html

-# Products
+# Applications

-From small to large, closed and open, many products have all profited from incorporating calendar dates into their brands.
+From small to large, closed and open, many systems and applications from incorporating calendar dates into their projects.

 Project                         | CalVer Format      | Examples
 ------------------------------- | ------------------ | ---------------